HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

 === "On-Premises"
     You can now use the new `xmlAccessOutputFileName` parameter to specify the name of an output XML file.
 For more information, refer to [XMLAccess](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/xmlaccess.md).

+### Presentation Designer - Applying multiple stylesheets components now available

+=== "Containers"
+    You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving you  users the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
+For more information, refer to [Applying multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).

+=== "On-Premises"
+    You can now apply multiple stylesheet components to a presentation template for more advanced control and structured styling, giving you  users the freedom to define styles beyond the limitations of the Default and Override stylesheets in Presentation Designer.
+For more information, refer to [Applying multiple stylesheets in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md).

 ### Notice of deprecation of the CKEditor Rich Text Editor